michael2012z/BitBible/markdown/Etheridge/files/1Pet.md

 1. BUT I entreat of the presbyters who are among you, I, a presbyter, your companion, and a witness of the sufferings of the Meshiha, and a partaker of his glory that is to be revealed;

-2. feed the flock of Aloha which is delivered to you, and take care (of it) spiritually,Vasuru ruchonoith. not by constraint, but with the will; not for corrupt gain, but with all your heart;
+2. feed the flock of Aloha which is delivered to you, and take care (of it) spiritually,

 3. not as lords of the flock, but that you may be to them a goodly example;

-4. that when the Chief of pastorsRab Roauthö. shall be revealed, you may receive from him a crown of glory which fadeth not.
+4. that when the Chief of pastors

-5. And you younger, be subject to your presbyters, and be clothed carefullyOr, closely. with humility of mind towards one another; because Aloha is against those who exalt themselves, and to the humble he giveth grace.
+5. And you younger, be subject to your presbyters, and be clothed carefully

 6. Be humbled, therefore, under the mighty hand of Aloha, that he may exalt you at the right time.